David BrayPartner / Creative Director / Media Director

 Extensive experience with development of marketing strategies and the writing and production of broadcast, print and web creative.
 Expert in media analysis, planning, consumer research, buying & promotions

-As the winter winds begin to blow we have just received a breath of fresh air with today’s release of the latest PPM radio ratings.
-Today’s release from BBM completes the thirteen week period covering August 26th to November 24th.
-Let’s take a look at some of the numbers for the five PPM markets.
+As we taste the first wisp of warmer weather, things are heating up with today’s release of the latest radio ratings.
+The new PPM release from Numeris (formerly BBM) completes the thirteen week period covering November 30th to February 28th, 2016.
+Let’s take a look the five PPM markets.

 Have You Heard About The Hearing in Toronto?